PUT-PTM/STForecastDisplay/README.md

 To operate the device we used buttons.
 Button:
-- K0 is changing displayed citi
+- K0 is changing displayed city
 - K3 is changing displayed individual characteristics of the weather
 - K7 is refreshing data